 RECOMMENDED: Top 100 Smartest Dog Breeds

-How We Measure a Rottweiler’s Intelligence
+Measuring a Rottweiler’s Intelligence

 Coren’s Intelligence Tests Were Based On 2 Factors:

 - The number of repetitions it took for the dog breed to learn a new command.
 Dogs capable of learning with fewer repetitions were “more intelligent.”

 - The percentage that a dog breed successfully obeys a known command on the first attempt.
 A higher success rate meant that the dog was more obedient and intelligent, according to Coren.

 How the Rottweiler Performed